 I found myself completely disillusioned with the opportunities presented to me.
 I started looking at minimum wage jobs (honestly) because at least they were not wrapped up to be anything other than what they were, and some even offered a certain amount of flexibility which I needed.

-However I couldn’t help feeling that I was worth more.
+However, I couldn’t help feeling that I was worth more.
 I am college educated.
 I have accumulated a wealth of experience in Marketing, Sales and Business Development both in Ireland and the USA.
 I have won industry awards.

 What I wanted was a challenge.
 I was prepared to work hard.
 I didn’t need fresh fruit or weekly Pilates (although as it turns out I got them too!).
 I just needed to have some flexibility with my work hours and my location; and I wanted to be paid a wage that I thought was fair in relation to what I brought to the table.

-Anyway back to the job hunt!
-So, I interviewed and interviewed and found roles that had limited or no flexibility, where the required distance to travel was too far, where the pay would have insulted a recent graduate, let alone someone of my experience.
+I interviewed and interviewed and found roles that had limited or no flexibility, where the required distance to travel was too far, where the pay would have insulted a recent graduate, let alone someone of my experience.
 I found myself over-qualified and under-whelmed.
 I was just about ready to resign myself to volunteer roles (where at least I felt I would be doing something worthwhile with my time) when an opportunity came up to take a contract position as a Marketing Consultant.

 It didn’t take me long to realise that contracting would suit me perfectly.